Final Project

 The final project is worth 40% of your grade and it is meant to be a culmination of all the knowledge and techniques you acquired during the semester.
 We will be working on it throughout the entirety of the course, with the mid-semester check-in helping to guide you along.
 It’s recommended to work in a group but completing it alone is also fine this semester.
 See the project pdf for more details on the exact requirements.

-Each week in this course we introduce a new Machine Learning concept.
+Each week in this course we introduce a new machine learning concept.
 It is expected that you are working on your project bit by bit each week.
 Use what we learned in lecture and from the assignment that week and apply it to your project.
 This way, when the end of the semester comes your project should be mostly done.

 Helpful Milestones